dustinpfister/blog_posts/_posts/threejs-object3d-scale.md

 loop();
 ```

 The end result of this is then a ring of these cube groups rotating and scaling up and down.
 Looks kind of cool, but there is much more that could be done when it comes to really going off the rails with this.
+I could maybe create additional modules like this cube group that create additional effects with groups of mesh objects, there is also a great deal more that could be done with materials and lighting.

 ## 5 - Conclusion